Analysis of the Feshbach-Schur method for the Fourier Spectral discretizations of Schr{\"o}dinger operators: Set-up and results

-Finally, if $H$ is self-adjoint, then so is $F_{P} (H )$. \end{thm} The map $F_{P}$ on the space of operators, is called the {\it Feshbach--Schur map}.
+Finally, if $H$ is self-adjoint, then so is $F_{P} (H )$. \end{thm} Here, $Null$ denotes the null space (or kernel) of the following operator.
+The map $F_{P}$ on the space of operators, is called the {\it Feshbach--Schur map}.
 The relation $\psi=Q_{P}(\lax)\varphi$ allows us to reconstruct the full eigenfunction from the projected one.
-By statement~(a), we have\begin{cor} Let $\nu_i(\lax)$ denote the $i$-th eigenvalue of the operator $F_{P} (H - \lambda)+ \lambda \one$ for each $\lax$ in an interval $I\subset \R$.
-Then the eigenvalues of $H$ in $I$ are in one-to-one correspondence with the solutions of the equations \end{cor}
+By statement~(a), we have \begin{cor} Let $\nu_i(\lax)$ denote the $i$-th eigenvalue of the operator $F_{P} (H - \lambda)+\lambda $ for each $\lax$ in an interval $I\subset \R$. \old{Then the eigenvalues of $H$ in $I$ are in one-to-one correspondence with the solutions of the equations} Then, there exists a bijection between the eigenvalues of $H$ in $I$ and the solutions of the equation